CISCO LICENSING INTELLIGENCE

 Cisco is the backbone of enterprise networking.
 Most Global 500 companies rely on Cisco routers, switches, firewalls, and collaboration systems for mission-critical infrastructure.
 For these enterprises, annual Cisco spend ranges from $5M to $50M+, making Cisco licensing one of the largest and most complex software procurement categories.

 The problem: Cisco's licensing models have evolved dramatically.
 Legacy perpetual licenses coexist with subscription-based suites, cloud licensing, software-as-a-service (SaaS) offerings, and consumption-based models.
-This fragmentation creates complexity—and complexity drives overpayment.
-Enterprises often discover, during renewal negotiations or audits, that they've been paying for features they don't use, misallocating capacity, or failing to leverage available discounts.
+This fragmentation creates complexity, and complexity drives overpayment.
+Enterprises often discover, during renewal negotiations or audits, that they've been paying for features they don't use, misallocating capacity, or failing to use available discounts.

-Strategic Cisco licensing management can reduce costs by 25–35%, with larger enterprises achieving even greater savings through consolidation and renegotiation.
+Strategic Cisco licensing management can reduce costs by 25 to 35%, with larger enterprises achieving even greater savings through consolidation and renegotiation.

 Cisco's Licensing Evolution